MAAP-Project/user-metadata-form/deployment/README.md

 would specify a `UMF_STACK_stage` value as an environment variable, in `.env`, or via any other method supported by `pydantic`.

-## Backing up deployment configuration to AWS SSM
+If this application has been previously deployed to your target account, you should try [loading the existing deployment configuration from AWS SSM using the command below](#reading-deployment-configuration-from-aws-ssm).

-We are using the [`pydantic-ssm-settings` package](https://github.com/developmentseed/pydantic-ssm-settings), which allows us to backup up our `pydantic` configuration values specified via an `.env` file to AWS SSM and have them lazily loaded if no other value is specified for a setting.
+### Backing up deployment configuration to AWS SSM

 To backup configuration from `.env` to SSM (where `<stage-name>` is `production`, `dit`, etc and should match the `UMF_STACK_stage` for your deployment):